brianberns/CFR-Explained/Readme.md

 I think it's much easier to conceptualize this as choosing actions that have the highest value, or utility, or "advantage" instead.

+Note that an action's regret might be positive (good) or negative (bad).

 ## Information sets

-An information set contains all of the current player's information about the state of the game at a given decision point.
+An information set ("info set") contains all of the current player's information about the state of the game at a given decision point.
 For example, in Kuhn Poker, `Qcb` describes the situation where Player 1 has a Queen (`Q`) and checked (`c`) as the first action, then Player 2 bet (`b`).
 Player 1 now has the option of calling or folding, but does not know whether Player 2 has the Jack or the King.
-There are 12 such information sets in Kuhn Poker:
+There are 12 such info sets in Kuhn Poker:

 | Player 1's turn | Player 2's turn |
 | --------------- |---------------- |